HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 <property name="bakPassword">hotdb_config</property><!-- Slave configDB password -->
 ```

-In case of configDB switch due to failure with the Active Master, to restore the Active Master to normal, it needs to update v value in the row hotdb_master_config_status named k in houdb_config_info table of the configDB from 0 to 1, and execute reload @@config on management port, and only in this way could the Master configDB be reused (for operating method of enabling Master configDB on the management platform, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*).
+In case of configDB switch due to failure with the Active Master, to restore the Active Master to normal, it needs to update v value in the row hotdb_master_config_status named k in houdb_config_info table of the configDB from 0 to 1, and execute reload @@config on management port, and only in this way could the Master configDB be reused (for operating method of enabling Master configDB on the management platform, please refer to [HotDB Management](hotdb-management.md) document).

 ```
 mysql> select * from hotdb_config_info\\G